JanHerca/urantiapedia/output/wikijs/en/article/Nigel_Nunn/The_Matter_of_Leptoquarks.md

 ## Differential Toning of Each Superuniverse

 > _These mighty beings [Supreme Power Directors] are the physical ancestors of the vast host of the power centers and, through them, of the physical controllers scattered throughout the seven superuniverses.
 Such subordinate physical-control organisms are basically uniform, identical except for the differential toning of each superuniverse corps.
-In order to change in superuniverse service, they would merely have to return to Paradise for re= toning._ [UB 29:1.4](/en/The_Urantia_Book/29#p1_4)
+In order to change in superuniverse service, they would merely have to return to Paradise for re= toning._ <a id="a139_456"></a>[UB 29:1.4](/en/The_Urantia_Book/29#p1_4)

 Can we speculate that the **toning** of each superuniverse is related to that subset of absonite dimensions upon which its finite economy stands?
 Along which of its absonite axes ITS TIME WILL RUN?

 > _...Solitary Messengers are the only available type of spirit intelligence-aside, possibly, from the Inspired Trinity Spirits-that can be dispatched from the headquarters of one superuniverse directly to the headquarters of another.
-All other personalities must make such excursions by way of Havona and the executive worlds of the Master Spirits._ [UB 23:2.15](/en/The_Urantia_Book/23#p2_15)
+All other personalities must make such excursions by way of Havona and the executive worlds of the Master Spirits._ <a id="a143_351"></a>[UB 23:2.15](/en/The_Urantia_Book/23#p2_15)

 Does this imply that only certain personality/mind configurations can comfortably pass directly between superuniverses?
 Why do all others need to enter a superuniverse via the projection-rooms of the Master Spirits and their Supreme Power Directors?